Rep. Josh Gottheimer Sells Off Shares of Banco Bilbao Vizcaya Argentaria, S.A. (NYSE:BBVA)

 Banco Bilbao Vizcaya Argentaria Increases Dividend

-The firm also recently declared a semi-annual dividend, which will be paid on Friday, April 25th.
-Stockholders of record on Wednesday, April 9th will be issued a dividend of $0.4439 per share.
-The ex-dividend date of this dividend is Wednesday, April 9th.
+The company also recently disclosed a semi-annual dividend, which will be paid on Friday, April 25th.
+Investors of record on Wednesday, April 9th will be issued a $0.4439 dividend.
 This represents a dividend yield of 4.3%.
-This is a boost from Banco Bilbao Vizcaya Argentaria’s previous semi-annual dividend of $0.11.
-Banco Bilbao Vizcaya Argentaria’s payout ratio is 39.23%.
+The ex-dividend date is Wednesday, April 9th.
+This is an increase from Banco Bilbao Vizcaya Argentaria’s previous semi-annual dividend of $0.11.
+Banco Bilbao Vizcaya Argentaria’s payout ratio is currently 39.23%.

 About Representative Gottheimer